Best unlimited data plans in 2024

 Visible | Visible Plus | $45/month - The best unlimited data prepaid on a budget

 A basic unlimited data plan at Visible starts at $25.
-But unless a low rate is your top priority, we'd steer you toward the Visible Plus plan, which costs $45 per month.
+But unless a low rate is your top priority, we'd suggest you go with the Visible Plus plan, which costs $45 per month.
 With Visible Plus, you get access to fast Ultra Wideband 5G coverage on Verizon's network.
 (Verizon owns Visible.)
 Visible Plus customers can also use data when traveling in Mexico and Canada while making calls to more than 30 countries from the U.S. at no extra charge.
 Visible Plus features a one Global Pass day that lets you use your plan for free overseas.
 Best of all, you can use 50GB of data without seeing your traffic slowed — Visible's cheaper unlimited plan is subject to throttling when Verizon's network is congested.

 I tested Visible's service a while back and found coverage and performance comparable to Verizon's, with the exception of some slower speeds when the network was congested.
 If Verizon coverage is good in your area, you can expect good service from Visible at a fraction of what you'd pay for unlimited data at a bigger carrier.